ericbmerritt/blog/_posts/2007-01-15-config-refactoring-complete.md

       }
     }

-Well, I think its more readable and more maintainable with the nested namespaces.
+Well, I think it is more readable and more maintainable with the nested namespaces.